VlachosGroup/AIMSim/README.md

 provided in the file smiles_responses.txt.
 This option is typically used to check the suitability of the fingerprint / similarity measure for a property of interest.
 If they do a good job for the particular property then the parity plot should be scattered around the diagonal.

 3. identify_outliers: Using an isolation forest, check for which molecules are potentially novel or are outliers according to the selected descriptor.
-Output can be directly to the command line by specifiying `otuput` to be `terminal` or to a text file by instead providing a filename.
+Output can be directly to the command line by specifiying `output` to be `terminal` or to a text file by instead providing a filename.

 ## Credits and Licensing